-Beetles that find their way by the stars, mice that live longer after a heart surgery when they listen to opera, and walking on water on other planets are among the funniest, or most unnecessary scientific research that were awarded with Ig Nobel Prizes this year, which are a kind of Nobel prizes for ‘mad scientists’.
+Beetles that find their way by the stars, mice that live longer after heart surgery when they listen to opera, and walking on water on other planets are among the funniest and the most absurd scientific discoveries that were awarded Ig Nobel Prizes this year, which are a kind of Nobel prizes for ‘mad scientists’.

 Ten Ig Nobel Prizes 2013 were awarded at the 23rd annual ceremony at the U.S. Harvard University, which is traditionally organized by the humorous journal «Annals of Improbable Research», according to the «New Scientist» and «British Guardian».

 The Ig awards aim to highlight research and discoveries that “first make people laugh and then make them think.”